 The procedure is carried out by TAD through Application for Registration of an Unmanned aerial vehicle.

 Requirements for registration:

 - Proof of payment of the tariff (VEP/BP) generated in E-PAYMENTS.

-Pay the fee by selecting the small, medium or large category according to the weight of the vant to be registered.
+Pay the fee by selecting the small, medium, or large category according to the weight of the SVANT to be registered.

 Download and print the Unmanned Aerial Vehicle Property Statement.

-The signing of this Affidavit must be certified by Notary Public or judicial authority and on each of the sheets the declarant must be initialized and/or made half a signature.
+The signing of this Affidavit must be certified by Notary Public or judicial authority.
+On each sheet, the declarant must be initialized and/or signed.
 In case the notary has his seat in a jurisdiction other than the Autonomous City of Buenos Aires (C.A.B.A.), his intervention must be legalized through the competent Professional Association.

-If the vant is registered in favor of a legal person, the president, managing partner, proxy or legal representative must sign and the notary / judicial authority certifying the signature MUST relate the character, representation and powers of the signatory.
-For natural persons, the declared address of the owner must coincide with the one on his ID card, and for people of ideal existence it must coincide with his registered registered registered office.
+If the UAV is registered in favor of a legal person, the president, managing partner, proxy, or legal representative must sign, and the notary / judicial authority certifying the signature MUST relate to the character, representation, and powers of the signatory.
+For natural persons, the declared address of the owner must coincide with the one on his ID card, and for people of an ideal existence, it must coincide with his registered registered registered office.

 - Acquisition title (commercial invoice, purchase receipt, deed of donation, contract of sale, etc.).